Five Tips for Experiential Marketing

 “One of the most fundamental concepts of experience marketing is that value does not only reside in the object of consumption (products and services), and in seeking out and processing information about such objects; value also lies in the experience of consumption.”

-Although the experience at Starbucks is definitely closely considered by the company and regularly re-evaluated – this doesn’t by definition count fully as experiential marketing.
+Although the experience at Starbucks is closely considered by the company and regularly re-evaluated – this doesn’t by definition count fully as experiential marketing.
 Here’s why:

 Schmitt is also noted to say,